RarelyCharlie/rarelycharlie.github.io/_draft/7cups.md

 The people currently in these various roles are listed at [Our Team](https://www.7cups.com/about/ourteam.php).

 A variety of collaborative projects are ongoing in the community at any time.
 They mostly involve listeners, but sometimes they can also involve members.
+For example, the development of the [wiki](https://www.7cups.com/wiki/) as an information repository involves members and listeners (and possibly some therapists, too).

 # Individual support